elastos/Elastos.Community/ElastosBountyProgram/ELBP_Guidelines.md

 ## Things to Avoid in the Meantime

+#### Calling this program EBP

+For now you simply represent Elastos, we are changing the name EBP to something else we haven't decided yet, but when we do you will officially be part of that team.

 #### Building a Standalone Website for Your Community

 We hope every member that wishes to contribute joins the EBP website and our Slack channel.
 Nor do we want fragmented